 The Land Institute's civic science communities bring people together to learn as they grow, observe, care for, and study perennial grain crops.
-Civic science projects broaden and sustain public participation and social learning, designed to gather data across multiple locations for use in plant breeding and ecology.
+Civic science weaves together science, story, and community.

-Civic science is an integrative, transdisciplinary method to grow perennial grain agriculture research and education.
-It weaves together science, story, and community.
-Agroecological data and new stories, experiences, and knowledge gained by participants and researchers shape the development of a perennial future.
+We are testing civic science as a transdisciplinary method to grow diverse, perennial grain agricultures and cultures.
+Civic science projects are designed to broaden and sustain public participation and social learning, and to gather meaningful scientific data across multiple locations for use in plant breeding and ecology.
+Agroecological data and new relational stories, experiences, and knowledge gained by civic scientists and researchers may shape the development of a perennial future.